 - a chest X-ray

-or drink for 6 hours before the ECT.
-This is so that that the
+eat or drink for 6 hours before the ECT.
+This is so that the

 anaesthetic can be given safely.

-of rooms that are not used for any other purpose, usually called the
+of rooms that are not used for any other purpose, usually called

-wait, have their treatment, wake up fully from the anaesthetic and then
+have your treatment, wake up fully from the anaesthetic and then

 - You should arrive at the ECT suite with an

 experienced nurse who you know and who is able to explain what is